Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Related Work

 \parhead{Modeling spam MEV.} Concurrent with our work, Mazorra et al.~\cite{mazorra2026timinggames} model spam as a timing game among a finite number of searchers competing for an opportunity, showing that timing competition fully dissipates expected profits.
 Their equilibrium spam volume in the large-$n$ limit corresponds exactly to ours, despite the models being derived independently.
 The two models are complementary: Mazorra et al.\ characterize when and how often each searcher submits in the timing game, while we focus on how protocol design parameters, i.e., block capacity, gas price floors, and transaction ordering, jointly shape spam volume and its welfare and externality implications.

-In related work, Capponi and Zhu~\cite{capponi2025auctioningtime} model costly duplicate submissions as a latency race among traders competing for time-sensitive opportunities on blockchains, framing the problem as an observable analogue of HFT latency investment.
+{In related work, Capponi and Zhu~\cite{capponi2025auctioningtime} model costly duplicate submissions as a latency race among traders competing for time-sensitive opportunities on blockchains, framing the problem as an observable analogue of HFT latency investment.
 They show that a time-priority auction (Timeboost) reduces redundant submissions and reallocates the waste into platform revenue, and validate this prediction on Arbitrum using a difference-in-differences design.
-Their focus is on a specific auction mechanism as mitigation, whereas we study how general design parameters, i.e., block capacity, gas price floors, and transaction ordering, jointly shape spam volume and welfare.
+Their focus is on a specific auction mechanism as mitigation, whereas we study how general design parameters jointly shape spam volume and welfare.}

 \parhead{Targeted MEV.} Eskandari et al.~\cite{eskandari2019sok} taxonomized front-running attacks on Ethereum, and Daian et al.~\cite{daian2020flash} broadened the scope to MEV more generally, documenting priority gas auctions among searchers.
 Qin et al.~\cite{qin2021quantifying} and Torres et al.~\cite{ferreira2021frontrunner} subsequently quantified sandwich attacks, arbitrage, and liquidations at scale.
 A large body of further work has measured specific strategies and infrastructure on the Ethereum Layer~1~\cite{zhou2021high,zhou2021just,heimbach2024nonatomic,wang2022cyclic,weintraub2022flash,piet2022extracting,adams2024mev,zhu2024revert,wahrstatter2023time,heimbach2023pbs}, on alternative Layer~1s~\cite{oz2024fcfs}, and across chains and rollups~\cite{torres2024rolling,gogol2025nonatomic,oz2025pandora,obadia2021crossdomain}.
 These works study targeted MEV, i.e., strategies where searchers identify a specific opportunity off-chain and submit a transaction to capture it.
 Our work, in contrast, focuses on spam MEV, where searchers submit speculative transactions whose profitability is resolved only at execution time.